This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 Perhaps the only drawback of electric bikes – certainly the main one, anyway – is that they don’t come cheap.
 That’s probably unsurprising given their advanced technology (compared to typical bikes, at least), with most going for between £1,000 and £2,500.

 That’s not to say all of them cost a four-figure sum at the absolute minimum, though.
-Hybrid e-bikes, for instance, can cost somewhere in the region of £750.
-These are ideal for commutes, because in many cases, they work just as efficiently on-road as they do off-road with suspension.
+Hybrid e-bikes, for instance, can cost around £750.
+These are ideal for commutes because, in many cases, they work just as efficiently on-road as they do off-road with suspension.

 Click here to see three hybrid electric bikes costing less than £1,000 that we recommended.